 - Phil Cappuccio — Latter Rain movement prophet.
 Prophesied over a friend of mine.
 It was intense and accurate.
 Great gift.
 Has lived a prophetic life, and now lives in DC.

 - Eldon Wilson.
 Another of the Latter Rain prophets.
+He travels doing prophetic meetings.
+Carl Alexander is a prophet who sometimes ministers with him.

 - Ed Traut Prophet from South Africa now based in San Antonio.